- Commercial and advertising photography tops the list at $65,000–$160,000+, with licensing fees that can double your income from a single campaign.

 Sports photography combines technical challenge (fast action, variable lighting) with the excitement of live events.
 Staff positions at newspapers and sports organizations provide stable income with benefits, while freelancers can earn more but face inconsistent work.

-The equipment barrier: Professional sports photography requires serious gear – fast telephoto lenses ($6,000–$13,000 each), pro camera bodies with high frame rates, and backup equipment.
+The equipment barrier: Professional sports photography requires serious gear — fast telephoto lenses ($6,000–$13,000 each), pro camera bodies with high frame rates, and backup equipment.
+Check our guide to the best cameras for sports photography for current recommendations.
 This investment keeps competition limited.

 Income streams: